 Setup and Installation

-- Install via OpenUPM or download the backtrace-unity zip file from our GitHub, unzip it, and keep the folder in a known location.
+- Download the backtrace-unity zip file.
+Unzip it and keep the folder in a known location.
+It can be downloaded here

 - Open your Unity project

-- Use the Unity Package Manager to install backtrace-unity (Window -> Package Manager -> Add Package From Disk).
-The Unity editor will refresh and the Backtrace Plugin should become available in the editor.
+- Use the Unity Package Manager to install the backtrace-unity library (Window -> Package Manager -> Add Package From Disk ->

 Platforms Supported